The International Claim Labels Project Platform

 Scheme

-Verified The purpose of this Standard and Certification Program is to provide companies with an independent certification service, which verifies that their procedures and products exclude genetically modified organisms (GMOs) and derivatives of GMOs, as far as is reasonably possible.
+The purpose of this Standard and Certification Program is to provide companies with an independent certification service, which verifies that their procedures and products exclude genetically modified organisms (GMOs) and derivatives of GMOs, as far as is reasonably possible.

 The Scope of this standard includes all aspects of the food supply chain, including agricultural production, procurement of inputs, processing, handling, storage, and labelling of food products.